Today is all about the summertime essential. And no, I’m not talking about sunscreen. Though sun safety is equally as important as dessert, right?

 Coarse sugar: Because doesn’t everything deserve a little sparkle?!
 You can totally skip the coarse sugar but I’m partial to sparkly pies. 🙂

 Marbles and speckles of butter in the homemade pie dough = layers and layers and layers of flakiness!!
 I promise you don’t get this level of flakiness with store-bought.

 Bake the pie until golden brown.
-I prefer to use a glass pie dish (which is also included in the giveaway happening right now!) so I can see when the sides/bottom of the pie crust are browning.
+I prefer to use a glass pie dish so I can see when the sides/bottom of the pie crust are browning.
 Whichever pie dish you use, the pie will take about an hour.
 The downside?
-Waiting for the darn thing to completely cool.
+Waiting for the cherry pie to cool.

-But it’s all sooooo worth it.
+But it’s all so worth it.
 You’ll see!

 Homemade cherry pie features a buttery flaky pie crust and juicy cherry filling.

 - Homemade Pie Crust (my recipe makes 2 crusts; 1 for bottom 1 for top)

 - 4 and 1/2 cups halved pitted fresh cherries*